Micky1979/findesp/README.md

 ```

 It returns the BSD Name of the ESP like "disk0s1"

-Also support finding associated ESP of any apfs container or apfs partition.
+Also support finding associated ESP of the phisycal disk of any apfs container/apfs partition, corestorage/file vault and so on.

 I made this script for Clover Bootloader/Chameleon/Enoch if devs are intrested, may be used in the installer.